FREQUENTLY ASKED QUESTIONS (FAQS)

 Question – What more could be done to engage the local community?

 Answer – This is very important and over the years a great deal has been done.
 Regrettably the public events we used to hold are not currently possible due to COVID restrictions.
-When the building is near completion, we intend holding welcome invitations so that small groups can come and take a look, meet the team and ask questions.
+When these restrictions ease, we intend holding welcome invitations so that small groups can come and take a look, meet the team and ask questions.

 Some of the Trustees are locally born and bred.
 Most have lived here for decades and brought up our families here.
 We work hard to keep the community informed and engaged and up to speed with our progress.
 We are speaking to a wide range of community groups who are potential users of the facility.
 You can keep up to speed with what is happening through our FB page and website.
 Go and have a look!